Angelica Page: Career

 Page's first professional role was on Broadway as an understudy in the 1993 revival of Eugene O'Neill's Anna Christie.
 She subsequently made her feature film debut in Nobody's Fool (1994), and appeared in several independent films before having a supporting role in M. Night Shyamalan's The Sixth Sense (1999).
 Also in 2000, she had a supporting role in Amos Kollek's Fast Food Fast Women (2000), and in the Academy Award-nominated political drama The Contender (2000).
 The following year, she had a supporting role as Patty opposite John Travolta in the thriller Domestic Disturbance (2001).

 On stage, Page received the Helen Hayes Award (Best Actress 2000) for her work in the Tony Award-winning Side Man at the Kennedy Center.
 This followed closely after being honored with the New York People's Choice Award in the Best Supporting Actress category (1999) for her portrayal of Patsy, a role she originated for the same production.

 Nominated for her second Helen Hayes Award (Best Actress 2010) for her portrayal of Ivy Weston in the Pulitzer Prize- and Tony Award-winning August: Osage County (Broadway and National Tour), her performance was heralded as "revelatory" by the Chicago Tribune.
 On television, she appeared as Julia Brinn in Law & Order: Special Victims Unit (2005); other television credits include Law & Order: Criminal Intent, The Sopranos, 100 Centre Street, and As the World Turns.
 In 2009, she had a supporting role in the Michael Imperioli-directed drama The Hungry Ghosts.

 In 2015, Page developed the one-woman show Turning Page, a biographical play in which she portrayed her mother.
 The production opened in Los Angeles before touring nationally, and Charles McNulty of the Los Angeles Times praised it, writing: "For those who have been touched by Page's sorcery—and I personally don't know any great actor who hasn't been—Angelica's virtuosic conjuring of her mother's spirit is something to behold."
 The production continued to tour into 2017.

-Other ventures

-Page is a lifetime member of the Actors Studio who actively supports charities and is considered acting royalty.